4. Scope of the policy

 9.3 A student whose complaint relates to a matter within the jurisdiction of or related to any organisational unit other than a School or Faculty may progress the complaint through the following levels:

 - to the manager responsible for the relevant organisational unit, for example, the Manager of the relevant Section;

 - to the Director of the relevant Directorate; or

-- to the relevant Deputy-Vice-Chancellor.
+- to the relevant Deputy Vice-Chancellor or the Provost.

-9.4 A student whose complaint relates to another student may address the complaint to the Deputy-Vice-Chancellor (Students, Learning and Teaching).
+9.4 A student whose complaint relates to another student may address the complaint to the Deputy Vice-Chancellor (Students, Learning and Teaching).

-9.6 In any case where a complaint includes specific complaints against the conduct of a member of staff which might be in contravention of the Staff Code of Conduct the University will determine whether the complaint will be dealt with in accordance with this Policy, the Student Appeals Policy or the relevant Human Relations Policy.
+9.6 In any case where a complaint includes specific complaints against the conduct of a member of staff which might be in contravention of the Staff Code of Conduct, the University will determine whether the complaint will be dealt with in accordance with this Policy, the Student Appeals Policy or the relevant Human Relations Policy.

 10.1 A complaint should normally be lodged within 20 working days of the occurrence of the subject matter of the complaint or of notification of the matter which is the subject of the complaint.

 10.2 The officer responsible for dealing with a complaint will initiate action within 10 working days2 of receipt of the complaint.